 The Risograph creates fast, inexpensive copies by burning a stencil master onto a wax paper-like material, which is then placed on a color drum.

 STAGING - The operator selects the desired drum color and installs it in the printer.
 Paper is placed in the paper feed tray on the left side of the duplicator.

 MASTER PREP - The design is sent to the Riso via a USB input or via the scanning bed.
 Then, the printer burns the master stencil and places it on the drum.

 Risograph inks are environmentally friendly, as they are made from soy and even rice.
-Each is slightly transparent, which provides rich territory experimentation.
+Each is slightly transparent, which provides rich territory for experimentation.
 Overlapping various inks often produce exciting new hues!
 Because Riso ink contains fewer solvents than its traditional inkjet counterparts, its texture and absorbency vary considerably depending on the type of paper used.
 This characteristic is most visible in larger blocks of color.
-For a comprehensive list of colors, please visit our "resources" page.
+Our studio currently stocks the colors listed below.

 Because of the composition of Riso inks, each dries very slowly and is often easily smudged.
 Often, as a print exits the printer and lands on the previous copy, a “ghost image” will transfer onto the back.
 This effect is most likely to occur when printing high-density or ink-heavy designs.

 Although many Riso prints are designed using digital tools such as Procreate, Photoshop, or InDesign, the resulting prints always contain slight variations.
 Registration often varies from 1/32” - 1/4,” generating imperfect — but always unique — results.